WestfW/SAMD10-experiments/README.md

 Be careful with using the bitfield structures with the numerous xxxCLR and xxxSET io registers.
 The compiler will produced load/clearbits/setbits/store sequences, which will frequently do the wrong thing, especially with the xxxCLR registers.
 For example, "SERCOM5->USART.INTENCLR.bit.DRE = 1;" will end up clearing any other interrupts that were enabled at the time, since they read as one, and clear the bit when the one is written.  https://community.atmel.com/forum/problem-clearingsetting-bit-interrupt-flag-register

+### Notes on Floating Point
+The Cortex-M0+ lacks floating point hardware, of course.
+However, it also lacks "chip-optimized" floating point functions in libgcc.
+If you use floating point on a CM0 or CM0+ chip, you will get the "generic" libgcc floating point code, written in C, that is quite large and slow, even compared with something like a CM3 (which DOES have chip-optimized float code.)
+This is ... annoying, since the CM0+ has less memory and slower clock.  (however, see: https://www.quinapalus.com/qfplib.html )

 ----

 AVFreaks users "kernels" and "alexru" have been especially helpful!